semantic-flow/sflo/documentation/mesh-resource.node-component.flow.payload.md

 ---
-id: dataset-flow
+id: payload-flow
-title: dataset flow
+title: payload flow
 desc: ''
-updated: 1756869950164
+updated: 1762626428412
 created: 1751560483669
 ---

-**Dataset flows** provide versionable data storage functionality within the semantic mesh architecture.
+**payload flows** provide versionable data storage functionality within the semantic mesh architecture.

 ## Overview

-A dataset flow (sometimes called a __payload__ flow) is a series of RDF datasets.
-Like all flows, each dataset flow has snapshots (_current/, _next/, _vN/) that track its evolution over time.
+A payload flow (formerly called a __dataset__ flow) is a series of RDF datasets.
+Like all flows, each payload flow has snapshots (_current/, _next/, _vN/) that track its evolution over time.

-Dataset flows are distinct from [[mesh-resource.node-component.flow.node-metadata]]s, which are usually managed by the platform and describe the mesh node itself and its components.
+payload flows are distinct from [[mesh-resource.node-component.flow.node-metadata]]s, which are usually managed by the platform and describe the mesh node itself and its components.

 ## Purpose

-Dataset flows serve as the primary content containers for [[mesh-resource.node.dataset]], providing:
+payload flows serve as the primary content containers for [[mesh-resource.node.payload]], providing:

 - **Content Storage**: Hold the actual dataset payload that defines the node's content
 - **History**: Support multiple versions (snapshots) of the same conceptual dataset